crajcan/the_rust_programming_language/notes.md

 - the return type isn't Self
 - There are no generic type parameters

-Once you have created a _trait object_, the runnign program no longer knows the concrete type that's implementing that trait.
+Once you have created a _trait object_, the running program no longer knows the concrete type that's implementing that trait.

 trait objects do not remember the concrete type of the values that they hold.
 So you wouldn't be able to call a trait method that returns `Self` on a trait object, because it would not know what type to return.
 Similarily, a trait method with a generic type parameter could not be called by a trait object, because it would not know what concrete type to fill in.